Modular lattices of finite length (Part A)

 {\bf Exercise 5H.} Let $L$ be an atomistic modular lattice (not necessarily c-simple).
 As for any lattice, $L$ is isomorphic to the lattice (closure system) $\{J(x):\ x\in L\}$; see Sec.2.4 and Ex.2C.
 In order to prove $(At(L),\Lambda_L)\simeq L$ (see 5.6.1), it thus suffices to show that the $\Lambda_L$-closed subsets of $At(L)$ are exactly the sets of type $J(x)$.
 Therefore show: \begin{enumerate} \item[(a)] The set $J(x)\s At(L)$ is $\Lambda_L$-closed for all $x\in L$ (easy). \item[(b)] If $X\s At(L)$ is $\Lambda_L$-closed, then $X=J(x)$ for $x:=\sum X$ (more subtle). \end{enumerate}

 \centerline{\bf 6.
 Enumeration of modular lattices }

-Let $g(n)$ be the number of distributive lattices of cardinality $n$.
+Let $g(n)$ be the number of (non-isomorphic) distributive lattices of cardinality $n$.
 According to [EHK] it holds that $g(30)=8'186'962$, the largest known value being $g(49)=908'414'736'485$.
 For counting modular lattices completely different methods are in order.
 Kohonen [K] has determined the number $f(n)$ of modular, non-distributive $n$-element lattices for all $n\le 30$, thereby shattering the old record of $n=23$.
 For instance $f(30)=3'485'707'007 >>g(30)$.
-We expand on that below, but a lot remains to be done (e.g. lost figures need to be restored).

 A lattice is \underbar{vertically decomposable } if there is $x\in L\setminus\{0,1\}$ such that for all $y\in L$ one has $y\le x$ or $y\ge x$.
 Then $L$ is the 'vertical sum' of $L_1:=[0,x]$ and $L_2:=[x,1]$.
 Conversely, given any lattices $L_1',L_2'$ it is easy (Ex.6A) to construct a lattice $L$ wich is the vertical sum of sublattices $L_1\simeq L_1'$ and $L_2\simeq L_2'$.
 In both cases we write $L=L_1\oplus L_2$.
 For instance, Figure 6.1 (A) shows $M_3\oplus M_4$.
 Vertically decomposable lattices reduce in a trivial manner to their constituents and whence are often neglected in the enumeration of lattices.
 More relevant than $M_3\oplus M_4$ is $M_{3,4}$ (Fig. 6.1(B)).
 Generally $M_{s,t}$ is obtained by gluing\footnote{Such gluings will be discussed in Section 13.
 They are not related to (matroidal) parallel connections.} an upper covering of $M_s$ and a lower covering of $M_t$.
 In Section 6 it is convenient to allow $n=2$ in $M_n$, so $M_2$ is the distributive length 2 lattice with 2 atoms; see $M_{3,2}$ in Figure (C) and $M_{2,2}$ in (D).